-The following management programs shall be implemented in areas served by Frederick County's MS4.
+The following management programs shall be implemented in areas served by SHA's MS4.
 These management programs are designed to control stormwater discharges to the maximum extent practicable (MEP) and shall be maintained for the term of this permit.
 Additionally, these programs shall be integrated with other permit requirements to promote a comprehensive adaptive approach toward solving water quality problems.
-The County shall modify these programs according to needed program improvements identified as a result of periodic evaluations by MDE.
+SHA shall make needed program improvements identified as a result of periodic evaluations by MDE.